naszam/awesome-smart-contract-development/README.md

 - [Awesome IPFS](https://github.com/ipfs/awesome-ipfs)
     > Useful resources for using IPFS and building things on top of it
 - [Awesome StarkNet](https://github.com/gakonst/awesome-starknet)
+    > A curated list of awesome StarkNet resources, libraries, tools and more.

 ## Tools